day8/re-frame/docs/Testing.md

 First, I have to admit an ugly secret.
 I don't tend to write tests for my views.
 Hey, don't give me that disproving frown!
 I have my reasons.

-Remember that every line of code you write is a liability.
-So tests have to earn their keep - they have to deliver a good cost / benefit ratio.
-And, in my experience with the re-frame architecture, the Reagent view components tend to be an unlikely source of bugs.
-There's just not much logic in them for me to get wrong.
+**My Reasons:** every line of code you write is a liability.
+So tests have to earn their keep by delivering a good cost / benefit ratio.
+And, in my experience with the re-frame architecture, the View Functions tend to be an unlikely source of bugs.
+There's just not much logic in them for me to get wrong because the re-frame philosophy is very much to keep view functions as dumb as possible.

 Okay, fine, don't believe me, then!!